 What causes hypothyroidism and is it inherited?

 There is another very rare type of hypothyroidism in which a child's thyroid gland is in the right place, but it cannot produce thyroxine.
-This type is inherited and so there is a risk that if you have another child in the future they may have the same condition.
+This type is inherited and so there is a risk that if parents have another child in the future they may have the same condition.
 If you are worried, please ask to talk to a genetics nurse about this.

 How common is congenital hypothyroidism?